-(15 U.S.C. § 78dd-2(a); 18 U.S.C. § 2)
+(15 U.S.C. §§ 78dd-1(a), 78dd-2(a); 18 U.S.C. § 2)

-- Paragraphs 1 through 19 and 22 through 39 above are re-alleged and 40. incorporated by reference as though fully set forth herein. - 41.
-In and around the dates set forth below, each date constituting a separate count in this Indictment, in the Southern District of Texas, and elsewhere, the defendants, JAMES K. TILLERY, being an officer, employee and agent of a "domestic concern" under the FCPA, and PAUL G. NOVAK, being an agent of a domestic concern under the FCPA, did willfully make use of the mails and means and instrumentalities of interstate commerce corruptly in furtherance of an offer, payment, promise to pay, and authorization of the payment of any money, or offer, gift, promise to give, and authorization of the giving of anything of value to any foreign official and any foreign political party or official thereof for purposes of: (i) influencing acts and decisions of such foreign official, party official and party in his and its official capacity; (ii) inducing such foreign official, party official and party to do and omit to do acts in violation of the lawful duty of such official and party; (iii) securing an improper advantage; and (iv) inducing such foreign official. party official and party to use his or its influence with a foreign government and instrumentalities thereof to affect and influence acts and decisions of such government and instrumentalities, in order to assist WGI, WII, the Willbros Nigerian Subsidiaries, the joint venture consortium comprised of WWA/WNL and GCCB, WSOS and others known and unknown to the Grand Jury, in obtaining and retaining business for and with, and directing business to, themselves, as described below:
+43. Paragraphs 1 through 20 and 23 through 42 of this Information are realleged and incorporated by reference as though fully set forth herein.

+In and around the dates set forth below, each date constituting a 44. separate count in this Information, in the Southern District of Texas, and elsewhere, the defendants, WILLBROS GROUP, INC., being an "issuer" under the FCPA, and WILLBROS INTERNATIONAL, INC., being a "domestic concern" under the FCPA, did willfully make use of the mails and means and instrumentalities of interstate commerce corruptly in furtherance of an offer, payment, promise to pay, and authorization of the payment of any money, or offer, gift, promise to give, and authorization of the giving of anything of value to any foreign official and any foreign political party or official thereof for purposes of: (i) influencing acts and decisions of such foreign official, party official and party in his and its official capacity; (ii) inducing such foreign official, party official and party to do and omit to do acts in violation of the lawful duty of such official and party; (iii) securing an improper advantage; and (iv) inducing such foreign official, party official and party to use his or its influence with a foreign government and instrumentalities thereof to affect and influence acts and decisions of such government and instrumentalities, in order to assist WGI, WII, the Willbros Nigerian Subsidiaries, the joint venture consortium comprised of WWA/WNL and GCCB, WSOS and others, known and unknown, in obtaining and retaining business for and with, and directing business to, themselves, as described below:

-Count Approximate Amount of Authorized Bribe Projects Interstate Commerce Intended Recipient Approximate Date 2 \$ 3,900,000 EGGS Phase 1; EGGS Coating \$1,019,100 bank wire transfer from Houston, TX, for credit to an account at a bank located in Lebanon, in payment of Company S invoice #s 4722-2506-009, 4777-1207-010 and 4652-2707-011 Political Party; Senior official in executive branch of Nigerian federal government; officials of NNPC; officials of NAPIMS 10/14/2004 3 \$300,000 Santo Domingo Email between Houston, TX and Venezuela PetroEcuador / PetroComercial officials 6/10/2004- 6/11/2004
+Count Approximate Amount of Authorized Bribe Projects Interstate Commerce Intended Recipients Approximate Date 2 \$7,685,000 EGGS Phase 1; EGGS Coating; Offshore Project \$1,019,100 bank wire transfer from Houston, TX, for credit to an account at a bank in Lebanon, in payment of Company S invoice #s 4722- 2506-009, 4777- 1207-010 and 4652-2707-011 Political Party; Senior official in executive branch of Nigerian federal government; officials of NNPC; officials of NAPIMS 10/14/2004 3 \$300,000 Santo Domingo Email between Houston, TX, and Venezuela PetroEcuador / PetroComercial officials 6/10/2004- 6/11/2004

-All in violation of Title 15, United States Code, Section 78dd-2(a) and 78dd-2(i), and Title 18, United States Code, Section 2.
+All in violation of Title 15, United States Code, Sections 78dd-1(a) and (g), 78dd-2(a) and (i), and Title 18, United States Code, Section 2.